TheRestartProject/RepairDirectory/docker/README.md

 When running you can view and manager the emails send from the application at [http://mail.restart-project.local](http://mail.restart-project.local)

+You will need to set your mail driver settings in your `.env` file to connect to this SMTP server

+    MAIL_DRIVER=smtp
+    MAIL_HOST=maildev
+    MAIL_PORT=25

 ### Start application

 Run the following command to create the containers for the application